Thank you for subscribing

 The local Timboon Fine Ice Cream shop has been scooping hand-churned ice cream made using the freshest local ingredients - the milk comes from the neighbour’s farm and the cream from the local dairy - for more than 20 years.
 There's even a Saundae School for anyone who wants to learn more about the art of ice cream making.

 Timboon is also home to an award-winning whisky distillery, which has been pouring fine spirits from its converted railway shed headquarters since 2008.
+It's also a great place to visit if you decide to take an inland route after exploring the Great Ocean Road.

 Dow's Pharmacy offers a taste of early medicine.
 Image: National Trust.

-Stick it out at Murtoa's historic Stick Shed.
+Soak up the atmosphere inside Murtoa's historic Stick Shed.
 Image: Visit Victoria.

 Murtoa

-Established in 1876 around picturesque Lake Marma, the town is home to Heritage Listed sights including the Stick Shed, the only remaining emergency grain store built during World War Two, and Kurrajong Tree Avenue; the oldest native street planting in Victoria.
+Established in 1876 around picturesque Lake Marma, the town is home to Heritage Listed sights including the Stick Shed, the only remaining emergency grain store built during World War II, and Kurrajong Tree Avenue; the oldest native street planting in Victoria.

 Loch